thawdezin/thawdezin/README.md

 ## I'm Mobile Developer.

 - 🔭 I'm currently working on no project. 😢
-- 🌱 I’m currently learning Swift. 🐣🔰🍼
+- 🌱 I’m currently learning Swift and Svelte. 🐣🔰🍼
 - 🤔 I’m looking for help about Future Life. ☸️✝️☪️
 - 📫 How to reach me: (+95)9-797-990-911
 - ⚡ Fun fact: I love C++ 😂😂😂